bazko1/habitui/README.md

 # habittui
 This is my terminal application for managing habits and maybe other recurring tasks.
+Rationale for this app is that I spend most of the day in terminal as my setup is neo-vim + tmux.
+Having habit tracking app inside of terminal is more convenient for me than mobile or web app.
 ## Initial project:
 The terminal will be split in at least 3 separate windows.
 Name window is used interchangeably as section.
 ```